Crisis Recovery insurance means you can focus on getting better, without worrying about how you’re going to get by once you recover.

 Up until now, this was simply not possible for people with complex health conditions.

-- Today people often use it as a backup plan to fund their major medical expenses, reducing (or even paying off) debts and maintaining their lifestyle while they recover.
+- Today people often use it as part of a backup plan to fund their major medical expenses, reducing (or even paying off) debts and maintaining their lifestyle while they recover.

 Depending upon the level of cover you choose, it can even allow you to make permanent lifestyle changes like not needing to return to work full time.